mesegirones/questions-go/README.md

 The user is a single session user, which means that every time answers are submitted, the systems understands it as a new user.

 Furthermore, users can see their statistiscs.
-The system responds with three percents:
+The system responds with three percent values:

     - Percent of users that got more correct answers.
     - Percent of users that got the same number of correct answers.
     - Percent of users that got fewer correct answers.